vita-student-projects/3D_Vehicle_Localization_gr31/README.md

 Test visualization is possible by using the file  3dbox_to_img.py with the appropriate structure from https://github.com/zzzxxxttt/simple_kitti_visualization

-The whole pipeline has been run with scitas cluster from the file train_test_for_scitas.sh
+The whole pipeline has been run with scitas cluster (to have access to GPU) from the file train_test_for_scitas.sh